wilabcnit/multi_hop_industrial_simulator/README.md

     - Molecular absorption coefficients are provided in a separate file but are not used by default.
 - UE Configuration:
     - Choose deployment type: "Grid" or "Uniform".
-    - For "Grid", positions are read from input_scenario_grid.xlsx.
+    - For "Grid", positions are read from input_scenario.xlsx.
 To change placement, modify this file and re-distribute UEs to ensure connectivity.
     - Set UE-related parameters (antenna gain, number of antennas, transmit power and noise figure).
 - Base Station (BS) Configuration:
     - Define all BS-related parameters (antenna gain, number of antennas, transmit power and noise figure).